Shopify/polaris/src/components/MediaCard/README.md

 # Media card

 ## Media cards provide a consistent layout to present visual information to merchants.
-The visual media is used to provide additional context to the written information it's paired with.
+Visual media is used to provide additional context to the written information it's paired with.

 ## Best practices

 Media cards should:

-- Clearly articulate the benefit of the feature or opportunity presented to merchants
-- Provide merchants with a clear call to action
+- Provide merchants with a clear call to action.
+- Always pair text with a visual component, for example, body text paired with an image, video, etc.
+- Use media to enhance the written content.
+The written content should be able to stand alone without an explanation from the paired media.
-- Show targeted content toward specific user types where possible to maximize relevance and impact
+- Show targeted content toward specific audiences to maximize relevance.
-- Be dismissable
+- Be dismissable.

 ---

 ## Content guidelines

-- Do not use Media cards as advertisements for your feature.
+- Don’t use media cards as advertisements for your feature.
 Instead they should educate the merchant about how to accomplish tasks related to the section they’re in.

 ### Title